 Character Development: She gains even more sympathetic development during Motto, where her self-centered and bratty behavior is revealed to be caused by her loneliness and insecurity.
 Momoko sees through this and becomes close friends with her, and also helps others to see Reika's true self.

 Daddy's Girl: Reconstructed.
 Her father spoils her rotten because he feels guilty about letting her get seriously injured by his carelessness.
+When she has doubts about it due to an Armor-Piercing Question from Onpu, Reika totally collapses.
 Once this is revealed, he keeps being doting but more sincerely.

 Last Name Basis: Reika and Shimakura are the only two girls that Doremi and her friends refer to on a Last Name Basis, probably because she holds the main antagonist role of their school lives.
 Hana also follows the suit, but calls her "Tamaki-chan" whereas Doremi and the other girls call her "Tamaki-san."

-Mistaken for Gay: By Momoko when he purchases Valentine chocolate, since the tradition is for girls to give the chocolate to boys.
+Mistaken for Gay: By Momoko when he purchases Valentine's Day chocolate, since the tradition is for girls to give the chocolate to boys.
 Turns out he was just after the magical courage the girls added to the candy.

 No Social Skills: Not entirely, but at the beginning of the series, he tends to lash out instead of explaining what's bothering him.
 This does get a bit better as the series goes on, and is somewhat justified because he's a little kid whose life has gone through a few changes.

 Friend to All Living Things: Zigzagged.
 She loved her puppy as a toddler more than anything.
 And when she's first introduced, her dog had died in an accident (and in front of her), causing her to never approach any kind of animal for fear that the same thing could happen if she even goes near them.
+And it almost happened again, when she had to take care of one of the school bunnies and he got injured.)
 She's back to loving animals gain at the end of her debut episode.